buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

   - form
 next_course_descs:
   - "Dig deeper into the Buddha’s own words and learn how it is that we know them at all."
-  - "A guide into the heart of the Dhamma, Buddhist philosophy and practice."
+  - "A guide into the heart of the Dhamma, Buddhist philosophy and its transformative purpose."
-  - "A history of the Sangha and what it means to be a Buddhist."
+  - "A history of the Sangha and what it is to be a Buddhist."
 ---

 <h2 id="what-is">What is Buddhism?</h2>